farisfaikar/farisfaikar/README.md

 - 🔭 I’m building apps using **Next.js**.
 I occasionally work on **Laravel**

-- 🌱 I’m currently learning **Full-Stack, Next.js, React.js, Typescript, Tailwind, and pretty much all those interesting WebDev stuff**
+- 🌱 I’m currently learning **Full-Stack, Next.js, React.js, Typescript, Tailwind, and diving deep into Javascript-land**

 - 🤝 I’m looking for help with **Hacktoberfest this year**